kashishsrivas/Aivision-ImageAnalysis/README.md

 <b>Azure Ai-Vision</b>
 <br>
-It is an Image Classification App using Azure Ai-vision and streamlit for UI.
+It is an Image Analysis App using Azure Ai-vision and streamlit for UI.